SadPeanut/Pz-RealLifeMap/README.md

 # Project Zomboid - Real Life Map Generator

-This project provides a simple tool to generate simplified maps and vegetation map from real life terrain with OpenStreetMap data using Project Zomboid official color mapping palette.
+This project provides a simple tool to generate simplified maps and vegetation maps from real life terrain with OpenStreetMap data using Project Zomboid official color mapping palette.

 ## Installation